mikelopez/django-sciweb/sciweb/README.md

 - Simplejson

 <b>Setup</b><br />
-place a symlink in sciweb/templates containing any HTML templates or you can create the directory as well.
+place a symlink in sciweb/templates/ containing any HTML templates or you can create the directory as well.<br />
-Create a directory called static/ and (optional) add to .gitignore
+Create a directory called sciweb/static and (optional) add to .gitignore